priyanshu73/ycp2024/README.md

 - Operates both as in-store kiosks (at retailers like CVS and Walmart) and as a web platform
 - Processes everything offline in stores for complete privacy, efficiency, and security
 ## How we built it
-Frontend: React for web interface, Electron for desktop application
+- Frontend: React for web interface, Electron for desktop application
-Hardware: Raspberry Pi 5 for in-store kiosks
+- Hardware: Raspberry Pi 5 for in-store kiosks
-ML: Trained custom datasets for skin condition recognition with TensorFlow
+- Transfer-Learning ML: Trained on custom datasets for skin condition recognition/classification with TensorFlow
-Backend: FastAPI and Gemini API to format suggestion system Local Processing: Integrated Llama model for offline analysis and suggestion system.
+- Backend: FastAPI and Gemini API to format suggestion system
+- Local Processing: Integrated Llama model for offline analysis and suggestion system.

 Dual Architecture:
 Offline system for in-store kiosks ensuring data privacy